Wild Virginia Lawsuits: Status Updates and Your Help

 By Sarah Fromme

-Last week, Wild Virginia Conservation Director, David Sligh, held a virtual meeting to provide the Board of Directors and volunteers with updates on our ongoing litigation.
+Last week, Wild Virginia Conservation Director, David Sligh, held a virtual meeting to provide the Board of Directors and volunteers with updates on our ongoing Wild Virginia lawsuits.
 Wild Virginia is currently a party to four lawsuits alongside groups like the Sierra Club and Southern Environmental Law Center.
 Among these lawsuits are three challenges: to Army Corps of Engineers, U.S. Fish and Wildlife Service, and Federal Energy Regulatory Commission (FERC) actions that directly impact the Mountain Valley Pipeline (MVP); and one challenge to a National Environmental Protection Act (NEPA) amendment by the Council on Environmental Quality (CEQ) that eliminates public input on proposals for environment-impacting projects.
-A brief summary of our position in each case is below, organized by the parties filed against.
+A brief summary of each Wild Virginia lawsuit and positions on each case is listed below, organized by the parties filed against.

 Violations involving: Clean Water Act (CWA), Endangered Species Act (ESA))